Alexandru730/Arduino-Robot-/README.md

 ## Contributing
 Contributions to this project are welcome!
 If you encounter issues, have suggestions for improvements, or want to add new features, feel free to open an issue or submit a pull request on GitHub.

-## License
-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

 ## Contact
-For inquiries, feedback, or support, please contact [your.email@example.com](mailto:your.email@example.com).
+For inquiries, feedback, or support, please contact [alexandruraduica18@gmail.com](mailto:alexandruraduica18@gmail.com).

 ## Acknowledgments
 - [Adafruit Industries](https://www.adafruit.com/) for their NeoPixel library.